Crescent Dunes Solar Energy Project: Technology

 The project's EPC Contractor was ACS Cobra, which carried out the engineering design, procured the equipment and materials necessary, and then constructed and delivered the facility to Tonopah Solar Energy.
 The project includes 10,347 heliostats that collect and focus the sun's thermal energy to heat molten salt flowing through an approximately 656 ft tall solar power tower.
-Each heliostat is made up of 35 6×6 ft mirror facets, yielding a heliostat overall usable area of 1245 sqft.
+Each heliostat is made up of 35 6×6 ft (1.8x1.8 meter) mirror facets, yielding a heliostat overall usable area of 1245 sqft.
 Total solar field aperture adds up to 12882015 sqft.
 The molten salt circulates from the tower to a storage tank, where it is then used to produce steam and generate electricity.

 Excess thermal energy is stored in the molten salt and could be used to generate power for up to ten hours, including during the evening hours and when direct sunlight is not available.
 The storage technology thus eliminated the need for any backup fossil fuels, such as natural gas.
 Melting about 70000000 lb of salt took two months.
 Once melted, the salt stays melted for the life of the plant and is cycled through the receiver for reheating.

 The thermal storage high-temperature salt tank buckling failure

 Crescent Dunes was the first large (110 MW) tower CSP with thermal storage.
 While storage tanks of trough CSP operate at 400 C, Crescent Dunes operated the storage tank at almost 600 C, while keeping 280 C as base (cold) temperature.

-Higher temperatures differences result in a greater expansion of the tank floor, generating greater compressive forces around the floor plate.
-At very large diameters, as the big tank of Crescent Dunes, that resulted in a high probability of failure under cycling loading.
+Higher temperature differences result in a greater expansion of the tank floor, generating greater compressive forces around the floor plate.
+At very large diameters, as with the big tank of Crescent Dunes, that resulted in a high probability of failure under cycling loading.

 Production

-Crescent Dunes began operation in September 2015, but went off-line in October 2016 due to a leak in a molten salt tank.
+Crescent Dunes began operation in September 2015, but went offline in October 2016 due to a leak in a molten salt tank.
 It returned to operation in July 2017.
 While its average monthly production was expected to exceed 40,000 MWh, as of May 2019 it never reached that value and only exceeded half of it during 9 months.